 Implications from Research

 Implementation will build upon previous research.
 Hidden Markov Models, probability for keypresses, and numerous other findings will be utilized.
-Unlike previous research a language model will not be implemented since the dictionary attack does not apply to passwords.
+Unlike previous research, a language model will not be implemented since the dictionary attack does not apply to passwords.

 The research from “Don’t Skype and Type!” is the most recent, and findings from that paper conveniently showed that voice and noise for the most part does not matter.
 Other keyboards do not have a similar enough signature to matter significantly affect accuracy17.